samik753/password-strength-analyzer/README.md

-Password Strength Analyser built using HTML, CSS & JavaScript with entropy calculation, crack time estimation, secure password generation and dark/light mode.
+Password Strength Analyzer built using HTML, CSS & JavaScript with entropy calculation, crack time estimation, secure password generation and dark/light mode.

-# Password Strength Analyser
+# Password Strength Analyzer

 This project is a simple web application that checks the strength of a password entered by the user.